-Languages and logics for Banach spaces and similar structures have also been widely studied, largely from a model-theoretic perspective, and with applications in functional analysis in mind; see, for example, \citeN{Henson-Iovino}.
-This work has been carried out in logics that are weaker than full first-order logic, since metric completeness makes conventional model theory for Banach spaces less useful in the intended applications. \citet{shelah-stern} have demonstrated the problems with conventional model theory in this context using a construction with a similar flavour to our construction of a sentence that holds in all Banach spaces but is not valid in all normed spaces.
+Special languages and logics for Banach spaces and similar structures have been widely studied, largely from a model-theoretic perspective, with applications in functional analysis in mind; see, for example, \citet{Henson-Iovino}.
+This work has typically involved logics that are weaker than full first-order logic, since metric completeness makes conventional model theory for Banach spaces less useful in the intended applications. \citet{shelah-stern} have demonstrated the problems with conventional model theory in this context using a construction with a similar flavour to our construction of a sentence that holds in all Banach spaces but is not valid in all normed spaces.

-The reduction of second-order arithmetic to the theory of the real numbers augmented with a predicate symbol for the integers has been known since the 1960s if not before.
-In descriptive set theory, the main ideas of section~\ref{sec:prelim} are used to show that a subset of $\real^n$ is projective iff it is definable in the theory of the real numbers augmented with a predicate for the integers; see for example, \citeN{Moschovakis-descriptive}, Theorem 8B.4 or \citeN{Kechris-cdst}, ex.~37.6.
-However, we know of no published account of these ideas applied to problems of decidability.

 The work reported in the present paper was motivated by an interest in applying mechanized theorem-proving to problems in pure mathematics and engineering.
 For the potential applications, vector spaces and inner product spaces over the real field are important, and, as we have seen, they admit more powerful decision procedures than modules over an arbitrary ring.
 However, the complexity of these decision procedures and the undecidability of theories of normed spaces present some interesting challenges.